noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2.md

 - Cite all sources in text and make bibliography

 ### Introduction
 It's no breaking news that many disabled people face unjust treatment daily.
 But what is constantly overlooked is the extent this injustice is embedded into the organisations designed to help them live normal lives.
-We aren't just talking about a few bad eggs here, but a system that allows deliberate neglect and profiteering on societies most venerable.
+We aren't just talking about a few bad eggs here, but a system that allows deliberate neglect and profiteering on societies most vulnerable.

 #### Thesis
 Disabled people are facing systematic oppression and exploitation from the very people who are meant to be serving them, and helping them live independent lives.